Position in: South Africa, Kenya, Nigeria or anywhere else in Africa

 - Knowledge of data journalism and/or multimedia storytelling, or civic technology and civic engagement, or digital democracy approaches.

-- Experience with developing courseware formats for new communication channels, including using mobile platforms as WhatsApp or equivalent social messaging platforms.
+- Experience with developing courseware formats for new communication channels, including using mobile platforms like WhatsApp or equivalent social messaging platforms.

 - Experience with creating or customising courseware content using InDesign (or equivalent tools), video scribe, audio/narration editing tools and other e-learning design technologies is also an asset.